Class-Imbalanced Graph Learning without Class Rebalancing: Related Works

-\textbf{GNN with heterophilic/long-distance propagation.} There have been many discussions on mining from heterophilic graphs~\cite{zhu2020h2gcn,bo2021fagcn,chien2020gprgnn,zheng2022surveyheterophily} and learning with multi-hop propagations~\cite{gasteiger2018appnp,klicpera2019diffusion,zhao2021adaptivediffusion} in the literature.
-Heterophilic GNNs usually combine intermediate representations to get better structure-aware features~\cite{zhu2020h2gcn}.
-The recent work GPR-GNN~\cite{chien2020gprgnn} further assigns learnable weights to combine the representations of each layer adaptively via the Generalized PageRank (GPR) technique.
-For learning with multi-hop propagation, PPNP~\cite{gasteiger2018appnp} is a representative method that adopts personalized PageRank to leverage information from a larger neighborhood.
-However, these works specifically focus on handling the \textit{globaly} heterophilic graph/long-distance propagation by modifying GNN architecture~\cite{zhu2020h2gcn,chien2020gprgnn} or aggregation operators~\cite{gasteiger2018appnp,klicpera2019diffusion}, and these problems were considered to be orthogonal to IGL.
-In this work, we present the first study on the impact of AMP and DMP in the context of IGL, and \textit{jointly} handle them with a \textit{model-agnostic} augmentation framework that is compatible with other GNN backbones and IGL techniques.
-Empirical results show that our method can also significantly boost the performance of such advanced GNNs~\cite{chien2020gprgnn,gasteiger2018appnp} in various IGL tasks.
+\textbf{Heterophilic graph/long-distance propagation.} Numerous studies exist in the literature concerning learning from heterophilic graphs~\citep{yan2024trainable,xu2023node} and employing multi-hop propagation~\citep{zhao2021adaptivediffusion,fu2024vcr}.
+In particular, heterophilic GNNs often combine intermediate representations to derive more refined structure-aware features~\citep{zhu2020h2gcn}.
+The GPRGNN~\citep{chien2020gprgnn} takes a step further by introducing learnable weights to adaptively combine representations from each layer.
+Meanwhile, in multi-hop propagation, APPNP~\citep{gasteiger2018appnp} stands as a representative technique that leverages personalized PageRank for extracting information from a broader neighborhood.
+Nevertheless, these works focus on addressing \textit{global} graph heterophily and long-distance propagation by modifying the GNN architecture or aggregation operators.
+They are not tailored to address class imbalance and cannot readily handle the AMP and DMP.
+We refer the readers to Appendix~\ref{sec:apd-results} where we show that \alg{} can also significantly boost the performance of such GNNs~\citep{chien2020gprgnn,gasteiger2018appnp} in various CIGL tasks.